meatballhat/negroni-logrus/README.md

 ## Usage

-Take a peek at the [example](./example/example.go).
-Or look at the [more advanced example](./advanced-example/example.go) which includes setting a custom log-level on the logger with `NewCustomMiddleware`!.
+Take a peek at the [basic example](./examples/basic/example.go) or the [custom example](./examples/custom/example.go), the latter of which includes setting a custom log level on the logger with `NewCustomMiddleware`!.